Skip to content

 Strong

-This demonstrates making big bets (new vertical launch), global thinking (8 markets), speed of execution (4 months), and quantified business impact ($14M GMV).
-Uber values leaders who can move fast across complex multi-stakeholder launches.
+Demonstrates ownership and bias to action ('Go Get It'), global thinking (8 markets), speed (4 months), and quantified business impact ($14M GMV).
+Uber values leaders who move fast across complex multi-stakeholder launches.

 Example 4